ellawang44/Breidablik/docs/Getting Started.rst

 Examples
 --------

 For a script including all the examples, see ``all_examples.py`` under https://www.mso.anu.edu.au/~ellawang/; you will need to download ``example_spec.txt`` under the same link for this script to work.

+Note that all wavelengths are vacuum wavelengths.

 .. toctree::
    :maxdepth: 1